Air Partner - 11 mar 2019

-There are 2 parts to this, firstly commercial and secondly operational reasons.
+I think there are 2 parts to this, firstly commercial and also operational reasons.

-First of all, a broker has the experience and ability to study your load and then to source the most suitable and competitive aircraft for the requirement from a wide range of operators, whether it be a well-known flag carrier or an obscure private aircraft operator.
+First of all, a broker has the experience and ability to study the load and then to source the most suitable and competitive aircraft for the requirement from a wide range of operators whether it be a well-known flag carrier or an obscure private aircraft operator.
 Along with our volume buying power, this can provide a significant saving for our clients.

 As well, especially important in these times, is our quality department which is constantly vetting the airlines for their financial and operational reliability.
-Quality control is important to us, that is why we always ensure we are vertting airlines for their financial, operational reliability and even their ethical criteria.
-In other words, that they have no prior links to sanction busting, arms smuggling or fraud.
+Also we are checking that operators comply with our ethical criteria, in other words, that they have no prior links to sanction busting, arms smuggling or fraud.
 Air Partner is proud to uphold its standards to anti-bribery and anti-corruption regulations which is sadly becoming more of a threat in some parts of the industry.

-So as well as compliance, the broker’s role is to have a fixed eye on the market which isconstantly changing, with new airlines, new routes and daily changing availabilities.
+So as well as compliance, the broker’s role is to have a fixed eye on the market which is of course constantly changing, with new airlines, new routes and daily changing availabilities.

 No not always.
 For example, in most cases, the weather forecast is first looked at by the flight crew of a freighter shortly before the planned departure.
 By which time of course the cargo is already delivered at the airport and often already on loaded.
 Any delay to departure time can therefore incur extra costs, which are excluded from charter contracts and are thus to the client’s account.
 However, we would be checking in advance, well before the aircraft and cargo have even positioned, so that no unnecessary costs are caused, and everyone has good time to prepare in case of a weather delay.